+Pasquinelli, on the other hand, traces the bestial force of the image or the animal energies lurking within it.
 Pasquinelli points to how the postmodern cultural theory responds to developments in video technology and cyberspace, by not talking about the image anymore, but about code and networks and disconnecting from prior histories of how images were received and looked at.
-He looks at work that traces how the image, especially religious iconography, from where much of modern at comes, has political, cultural, social aspects; that these images have an organic relation to power and are not mere accidents.
+He looks at how the image, especially religious iconography, from where much of modern art comes, has political, cultural, social aspects; that these images have an organic relation to power

+Of Zizek's examination of pornography, Pasquinelli says - "It is interesting to note how Zizek frames pornography: the meaning of which is not to excite the viewer and to engage in masturbatory practices, but to watch how others experience enjoyment instead of me, in my place."
+(Pasquinelli: 177) and are not mere accidents.
 The questions to ask then are also what do images want, and viewing them as forms of life or spirits themselves, can then change the ways in which something like pornography is understood.
-As was indicated in the first chapter, the power of the image (in the 1600s to late 1800s) in England, especially that of the mental image or that which is evoked was well understood and there was an attempt to harness this power through law and the development of obscenity jurisprudence that was later transplanted in the Indian context.
+As was indicated in the first chapter, the power of the image (in the 1600s to late 1800s) in England, especially that of the mental image or that which is evoked was well understood and there was an attempt to harness this power through law and the development of obscenity jurisprudence (R vs. Hicklin and other laws discussed in the first chapter) that was later transplanted in the Indian context.